Ultra-Fast Accurate AoA Estimation via Automotive Massive-MIMO Radar: Numerical Simulation Analysis

 \subsection{Experiment Settings}

-Since we are interested in the subspace separation as well as the AoA estimation, we directly start from a signal matrix $\Y$ of $M$ receiving elements.
-When it comes to the time complexity, we implement our fast-MUSIC methods in MATLAB.
-Since there is no loop or recursion in our new schemes, its efficiency can be fairly measured by the CPU runtime (CPU 2.59GHz, 32GB memory), which is proportional to the required number of multiplication flops.
-The averaged runtime is thus reported based on 100 independent realizations.
+Since we focus on the subspace computation as well as subsequent AoA estimation, we directly start from a signal matrix $\Y$ of $M$ receiving elements.
+In the following simulations, we configure the operation frequency to be 77GHz, as for mm-wave MIMO radar systems.
+The IF bandwidth is assumed to be 80MHz.
+The element spacing distance is equal to the half of wavelength.
+The time complexity can be fairly measured by the CPU runtime (CPU 2.59GHz, 32GB memory), which is proportional to the required number of multiplication flops.
+The averaged runtime is reported based on 100 independent realizations.